 We have entered into an investment advisory agreement with our Adviser and an administration agreement with our Administrator (the "Administration Agreement").
 The advisory agreement with our Adviser that was in effect through March 31, 2017, and the Administration Agreement each became effective February 1, 2013.
 The advisory agreement with our Adviser that was in effect through June 30, 2019 (the "Prior Advisory Agreement"), was amended and restated on July 9, 2019 (as amended, the "2019 Advisory Agreement"), and again amended and restated on January 14, 2020 (as amended, the "2020 Advisory Agreement," and, together with the Prior Advisory Agreement and the 2019 Advisory Agreement, the "Advisory Agreements").
 The Administration Agreement and each of the Advisory Agreements were approved unanimously by our board of directors, including our independent directors.

-A summary of the 2019 Advisory Agreement is provided in Note 6 to our consolidated financial statements included in our Form 10-K. A summary of the compensation terms for each of the Prior Advisory Agreement, the 2020 Advisory Agreement, and the Administration Agreement is below.
+A summary of the compensation terms for each of the Advisory Agreements and the Administration Agreement is below.

 Advisory Agreements